 Understanding PII Laws and Regulations Worldwide

-The number of PII laws is numerous - and confusing.
+The number of US PII laws is numerous - and confusing.
 Here's how to make sense of them.

-The number of PII laws is numerous - and confusing.
+The number of US PII laws is numerous - and confusing.
 Here's how to make sense of them.

 You have a business to run.
 But your business must also comply with all local and federal regulations wherever it has a presence.
-When it comes to personally identifiable information (PII), such laws are numerous - and confusing.
+When it comes to personally identifiable information (PII), such US PII laws are numerous - and confusing.

 In this post, I'll explain the worldwide laws governing PII.
 Plus, I'll share an easy way to put your company on the path to compliance - no matter where you do business.

 Personally Identifiable Information (PII) is any information that someone could use to uniquely identify an individual.